WisconsinRobotics/WRoverPlayground/ROS_Setup.md

 * `CMakeLists.txt` CMake build file
 * `package.xml` Defines package information and dependencies

+The following are optional and only needed if the package uses these:
 * `src/` contains code
 * `msg/` contains message files
 * `srv/` contains service files
 * `launch/` contains launch files that define ways to start nodes
+* `node/` helpful for separating executable files from backing libraries, mainly for Python

 ## Editing `CMakeLists.txt` and `package.xml`